 Many factors influenced the shift from focusing on social change to focusing on social services, and unfortunately, in some cases the social change focus has been dropped altogether.
-While we have made great strides in serving victims and educating the public, our efforts to end sexual violence have been largely unsuccessful.
-Ending sexual violence will take a new approach - a primary prevention approach - that looks different from some of the current efforts that have been labeled "prevention."
-Some of this mislabeled work has focused more on the dynamics of sexual violence and women taking responsibility for their own safety than on addressing the factors that lead to sexual violence.
-The next section will highlight some of the differences between these mislabeled approaches and true primary prevention efforts.
+While we have made great strides in serving victims and educating the public, our impact on actually ending sexual violence has not been as successful.
+In fact, even the work that has been labeled "prevention" has focused more on the dynamics of sexual violence and women taking responsibility for their own safety than on addressing the factors that lead to sexual violence.
+The next section will highlight some of the differences between much of the work that has been labeled "prevention" and true primary prevention efforts.